electron-react-boilerplate/electron-react-boilerplate/.github/ISSUE_TEMPLATE/2-Question.md

 <!--- Fill these out, along with any other relevant info -->

 - Node version :
-- Electron-react-boilerplate release version or branch :
+- electron-react-boilerplate release version or branch :
 - Operating System and version :
 - Link to your project :